teamniteo/handbook/2_Operations/apps.md

 For nicer search experience using Alfred on macOS:
   * Add `~/Library/CloudStorage/Dropbox/Niteans` to `Search Scope` under `Default Results` configuration pane.
   * Add `~/home/<user>/Niteo Dropbox/Niteans` to `Prevent Spotlight from searching these locations:`.

+## AI

+We can't imagine modern tech world without the help of various AI tools.
+The list below is the base of what every Nitean should have installed and integrated into their daily work, but is in no way a definitive list; if you finds something else that works for you, by all means, use it!

+#### GitHub Copilot

+Not the sharpest AI model, but the best integrated one.
+Especially when using VSCode, it gently suggest code and even text, math solutions in Markdown files on-the-fly, as you write.
+"Free" productivity gain, no need to change your habits at all.

+Sign up at https://github.com/features/copilot/plans and mark the expense as your [Productivity Allowance](https://github.com/teamniteo/handbook/blob/main/5_People/benefits.md#productivity-allowance).

+Make sure you untick `Allow GitHub to use my code snippets from the code editor for product improvements` on https://github.com/settings/copilot.

+#### ChatGPT

+We have a company account for OpenAI's ChatGPT, find the credentials in 1Password.

+Top tip: there is no need for a personal account, you can use the [Temporary Chat](https://help.openai.com/en/articles/8914046-temporary-chat-faq) feature to ask for personal/stupid/non-work stuff.

+### ClaudeAI

+Another popular chat model, which we also have a company account for.
+Find the credentials in 1Password.